-Amidst today’s always-on, ultra-connected world, work related stress has been on the rise for some time, with one wellbeing charity recently finding that 50% of workers are ‘close to breaking point’.
-To avoid this, organisational leaders need to look to new and evolving ways to help employees to reduce stress before motivation, performance and productivity are negatively impacted.
+Amidst today’s always-on, ultra-connected world, work-related stress has been on the rise for some time, with one wellbeing charity recently finding that 50% of workers are ‘close to breaking point’.
+To avoid this, organizational leaders need to look to new and evolving ways to help employees to reduce stress before motivation, performance, and productivity are negatively impacted.
 We need to treat the cause, not the symptoms of stress and anxiety, both in the workplace and in people’s wider lives.

-But employers and HRs can’t help if they don’t know there is even an issue, so the first step to recognising an organisation’s problems is to have a real-time view of absence and leave trends within the workforce.
-Taken one stage further, many forward-thinking businesses are now recognising how absence management data integrated 24/7 virtual GP solutions can revolutionise the fight against employee stress.
-The key to all this, is to arm welfare teams with simple, easy to use tools – that allow them to proactively help employees at their times of need.
+But employers and HRs can’t help if they don’t know there is even an issue, so the first step to recognizing an organization’s problems is to have a real-time view of absence and leave trends within the workforce.
+Taken one stage further, many forward-thinking businesses are now recognizing how absence management data integrated 24/7 virtual GP solutions can revolutionize the fight against employee stress.
+The key to all this is to arm welfare teams with simple, easy-to-use tools – that allow them to proactively help employees at their times of need.
 This can significantly help the fight against employee stress.

-Nowadays, we can easily see patterns that used to be hard to pick out and acting on them can really improve people’s resilience to stress.
-But it’s up to us as employers to ensure we extract the absence data to know when and how to act to optimise wellness (and happiness) in the workplace.
+Nowadays, we can easily see patterns that used to be hard to pick out, and acting on them can really improve people’s resilience to stress.
+But it’s up to us as employers to ensure we extract the absence data to know when and how to act to optimize wellness (and happiness) in the workplace.